stark-t/UncertaintySlumDetection/readme.md

 ### **Get Data**

-**Note:** The data provided here is only for example purposes and differs from the original paper.
-In the original paper, we used resampled 3-meter PlanetScope data.
-However, due to copyright reasons, we are using 3-meter resampled RGB Sentinel-2 imagery from the cities of Caracas and Mumbai as an example.
+**Note:** The data provided here is solely intended for illustrative purposes and deviates from the original paper.
+In the original study, we utilized resampled 3-meter PlanetScope data.
+However, due to copyright restrictions, we have substituted it with 3-meter resampled RGB Sentinel-2 imagery from the cities of Caracas and Mumbai as a demonstrative example.

 To use the example data, follow these steps: